What we love about Charcuterie Boards

 If you’ve come across the word “charcuterie” before and been puzzled, and we wouldn’t blame you.
 The word looks odd and sounds even odder, and if you’ve never had the opportunity to be in the vicinity of a charcuterie board, seeing it on a menu might have you raising your eyebrows.
-If you’ve ever wondered what the heck a charcuterie board is and why anyone would want to eat one, we’ve got you covered.
+If you’ve ever wondered what the heck's a charcuterie board is and why anyone would want to eat one, we’ve got you covered.

 While they’ve been around for decades, this recent reawakening of interest in the finger food has restaurants and bars across the U.S. putting their own versions on the menu, some of which can get really creative.
 There’s also the option of making your own at home, where you can have all of the freedom to design a board that’s most appealing to you.